MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-13.0.0/install-azps-optimized.md

 - **Unnecessary updates** for modules you don't use.

 You can streamline the process by installing only the service-specific modules you need.
-The combination of installing fewer modules and installing them with **PSResourceGet** dramatically reduces installation overhead.
+The combination of using **PSResourceGet** and installing only the modules you need dramatically reduces installation overhead.

-In the following example, use the `Install-PSResource` cmdlet to install the **Az.Compute**, **Az.Network**, **Az.Resources**, and **Az.Storage** PowerShell modules.
+The following example uses the `Install-PSResource` cmdlet to install the **Az.Compute**, **Az.Network**, **Az.Resources**, and **Az.Storage** PowerShell modules.

 ```powershell